hardin47/website/Math158/Notes/04b-build.md

 > Is this the best model to explain variation in tips?

-## Another model summary^[Thanks to Mine Centinkaya-Rundel for the majority of the content in this section  Mine's course is at https://mine-cr.com/teaching/sta210/.]
+## Another model summary^[Thanks to Mine Çentinkaya-Rundel for the majority of the content in this section  Mine's course is at https://mine-cr.com/teaching/sta210/.]